 In a few cases, desensitization is used.
 Your doctor would give you tiny amounts of the drug by mouth, by IV, or with a shot in increasing amounts until your immune system learns to tolerate the medicine.

-If you're severely allergic to certain antibiotics, your doctor can prescribe different kinds of them.
+If you're severely allergic to certain antibiotics, your doctor can usually find an unrelated antibiotic that is safe for you.

 How Can I Be Prepared?